PA Mentor Studio

 Who should I ask for letters of recommendation?

-Ask people who know your work well and can speak to it specifically, not people who have an impressive title.
+Ask people who know your work well and can speak to it specifically, not people with impressive titles.
+Most programs require at least one letter from a PA who has directly observed you.

 Letters of Recommendation